-- Flour the rolling pin.
+Flour the rolling pin.
 Roll out half the pastry thin.
-Brush the pastry with butter, then sprinkle it with powdered sugar.
+Brush the pastry with butter, then sprinkle it with confectioners' sugar.
 Fold the pastry sheet in half, then in half again.

-- Flour the rolling pin and roll out the pastry sheet again.
-Brush with butter; sprinkle with powdered sugar and fold as before.
-Repeat this process two to three more times.
+Flour the rolling pin and roll out the pastry sheet again.
+Brush with butter; sprinkle with confectioners' sugar and fold as before.
+Repeat this process 2 to 3 more times.

-- Roll up one edge tightly toward the center of the sheet.
+Roll up one edge tightly toward the center of the sheet.
 Roll up the other side until they meet in the center.
-Sprinkle with powdered sugar.
+Sprinkle with confectioners' sugar.

-- Cut the rolled pastry into pieces approximately 1/3-inch (1 cm) thick.
+Cut the rolled pastry into pieces approximately 1/3-inch (1-centimeter) thick.
 Place each palmera flat on an ungreased cookie sheet or stone.
 Leave space between them to allow the pastry to puff.

 Making Pastries at Home